z1skgr/C-Clang-ASsembly-Memory-Management/README.md

 4. Instal NetBeans plugins
 5. Import .c files to your workspace or Create a new C project
 6. Run your .c source files
+7. To execute clang files, use _gcc 5.2__ or below

 <br><br>
 ### Assembly
-1. Install Spim from website
+1. Install PCSpim from website
 ```
 http://spimsimulator.sourceforge.net/
 ```

 2. Install Notepad [^2]  software (or mipster [^3])
 3. File->Reinitialize->Load File [^4][^5] -> Run